Eastern Time Zone: United States

 Additionally, Phenix City, Alabama, and several nearby communities in Russell County, Alabama, unofficially observe Eastern Time.
 This is due to their close proximity to Columbus, Georgia, which is on Eastern Time.
 In addition Smiths Station in Lee County along with Valley and Lanett in Chambers County observe Eastern Time.

 Mexico

-Quintana Roo is the only Mexican state to observe Eastern Standard Time (Zona Sureste; Southeast Zone), after successful lobbying effort by tourism interests to move from Central Time.
+Quintana Roo is the only Mexican state to observe Eastern Standard Time, called Zona Sureste (lit.
+'Southeast Zone') in Mexico, after successful lobbying effort by tourism interests to move from Central Time.
 Quintana Roo does not observe daylight saving time.

 Caribbean islands

 The Bahamas and Haiti officially observe Eastern Time with daylight saving time.
 Cuba generally follows the U.S. with Eastern Standard Time in the winter, and Eastern Daylight Time in the summer, but the exact day of change varies year to year.
 The Cayman Islands, Jamaica, and Navassa Island use Eastern Standard Time year-round.

 The Turks and Caicos Islands followed Eastern Time with daylight saving until 2015, when the territory switched to the Atlantic Time Zone.
 The Turks and Caicos Islands switched back to the pre-2015 schedule in March 2018.
 A 2017 consultation paper highlighted the advantage for business and tourism of being in the same time zone as the eastern United States as an important factor in the decision.